 Presbyterians are distinctive in two major ways: they adhere to a pattern of religious thought known as Reformed theology and a form of government that stresses the active, representational leadership of both ministers and church members.

 God’s call for all Christians is to love God with all our hearts, minds and souls and to love our neighbor as ourselves.
 The church is God’s agent of transformation for each of us.
-“Churches Change People to Change the World,” is a theme that Rev. Teichert preached about in spring 2011 and resonated deeply with many of the people we spoke to.
-We are called as individuals to be in community, to worship, learn, and belong so that we can be transformed by God’s love for us in Jesus Christ.
+“Churches Change People to Change the World,” is a theme that Rev. Teichert preached about in the spring of 2011 and resonated deeply with many of the people we spoke to.
+We are called as individuals to be in community, to worship, to learn, and to belong so that we can be transformed by God’s love for us in Jesus Christ.
 As loved and equipped people, we go forth to transform the world.

 Beyond this call, God calls a community at a particular moment in time to use their particular gifts to demonstrate God’s astonishing love for the world.
-Chevy Chase Presbyterian Church’s gifts and strengths and the context and which we live led us to our vision.
+Chevy Chase Presbyterian Church’s gifts and strengths and the context in which we live led us to our vision.

 What is God Calling Us To Do?